holheartedly/holheartedly.github.io/_projects/04-IndicatorBase(3DInitial).markdown

 <img class="image fit" src="/images/04IndicatorBase3D.jpg">

+Problem: I am not sure how the design will feel and operate in real life.

-This is the 3D printer version of the initial design of the indicator base.
+Solution: This is the 3D printer version of the initial design of the indicator base.
 The biggest difference between this design and the initial design is there is significantly less material in this design.
 I removed a lot of material from the foundation and I made the walls that hold the gage thinner.
 I altered the design